Updated on: April 26, 2026

-- 🥇 ExpressVPN : While it's not free, it’s the best VPN for China and covers all plans with a 30-day money-back guarantee, so you can try it risk-free.
-It hides your VPN traffic from China’s deep packet inspection and allows access to the open internet.
-It has advanced security features to protect you from government monitoring in China, offers the fastest speeds in the industry, and works with 100+ streaming sites, as well as popular social media apps like Instagram and Snapchat.
+- 🥇 ExpressVPN : While it's not free, it’s the best VPN for China and covers all first-time purchases with a 30-day money-back guarantee, so you can try it risk-free.
+It allows access to the open internet from China, including social media apps, and offers excellent streaming support.
+This is possible because it hides your VPN traffic from China’s deep packet inspection, which also protects you from government monitoring.

 🥇 1.
 ExpressVPN — Best Overall VPN for China